- It rises to a peak, called the systolic pressure, at the height of the contraction of each heartbeat as the heart pumps blood out.

 - From memory.Example sentences

-from memory, down pat, by rote, word for word, verbatim, word-perfect
+from memory, off pat, by rote, off by heart, word for word, verbatim, parrot-fashion, word-perfect

 - Poems and plays only come fully to life when they are spoken, from the heart, by heart.